deta/space-docs/src/pages/docs/en/introduction/personal-cloud.md

 ---
-title: What is a personal cloud?
+title: What is the personal cloud?
 section: Introduction
 position: 2
 layout: "@docs"
 ---

-## What is the personal cloud?

-A personal cloud is an approach to cloud computing for individuals.
-For developers, it makes building and distributing software around the world simple.
-For users, it brings the autonomy of personal computers online.

-Underlying the personal cloud is a shift away from the dominant model of cloud computing: "the public cloud".
+A personal cloud is an approach to cloud computing for individuals, a shift away from the dominant model of cloud computing — "the public cloud".

 ### The public cloud

 Most cloud providers are "public clouds".
 Their customers are largely companies, which sit between end users, the app, and user data.
 Most individuals never interact with a cloud provider directly.

-This model is most visible in the relationships between users, applications, and infrastructure in the "public cloud":
+This model is visible in the relationships between users, applications, and infrastructure in the "public cloud":

 <div style="display: flex; flex-direction: column; width: 100%; align-items: center;">
 <img src="/docs_assets/public_cloud.png" width="500px" />